cloudfoundry/docs-deploying-cf/openstack/deploying_microbosh.html.md

 Then you can sudo to get root privileges (default password for root user is `c1oudc0w`).
 All BOSH data is located at `/var/vcap` directory.

-If you want to change the default root password, add this section at the [manifest](#manifest_file) file before deploying Micro BOSH:
+If you want to change the default root password, add this section at the [manifest](#manifest_file) file before deploying MicroBOSH:

 ~~~yaml
 env: